 Another great way to incorporate more problem solving is simply to have tons of problems available at all times!
 Problem-solving is ALWAYS an option if students have extra time in my class…never is there a “What should we do?” because no matter what, there are ALWAYS problems around!
-You can even find ways to differentiate…by printing on different colors, putting them in different colored pocket charts, or labeling bins at different levels of challenge.
+You can even find ways to differentiate.
+For example, you can print on different colors, put problems in different colored pocket charts, or label bins with different levels of challenge.
 This is a perfect way to help students do a little self-assessing about their readiness for different tasks.
 If they have a true growth mindset, it is fun to watch them push themselves toward more rigorous problems!

 Cooperative Word Problems and Problem Solving in a Math Workshop

 Ways to Differentiate and Scaffold Word Problems and Problem-Solving

 - Sometimes students can tackle the same problem if you make “tools” available to them.
 If you are truly working on the problem-solving process and not a skill (like subtraction), why not make manipulatives or calculators available?
 That way students who don’t have the math computation skill can still work to understand the problem itself and work to solve it.

-- One of my FAVORITES (and this is why so many of the word problems I write do this) is to have problems that have a “part 2″…a “challenge” component for students who easily manage the first part.
-This puts students on equal footing for the first part–but allows those who are ready to move on to the next part.
+- One of my FAVORITES (and this is why so many of the word problems I write do this) is to have problems that have a “part 2”.
+I simply add a “challenge” component for students who easily manage the first part.
+This puts students on equal footing for the first part.
+It also allows those who are ready to move on to the next part.
 This also would allow you time to meet with those who need help on the first part while the others tackle the second part.